AdobeDocs/id-service.pt-BR/help/implementation-guides/test-verify.md

 ## Teste com o Adobe Debugger {#section-861365abc24b498e925b3837ea81d469}

-A integração de serviço é configurada adequadamente quando você vê a [!DNL Experience Cloud ID] (MID) na resposta [!DNL Adobe] do depurador.
-Consulte [Cookies e o Serviço de identidade da plataforma Experience Platform](../introduction/cookies.md) para obter mais informações sobre a MID.
+Your service integration is configured properly when you see a [!DNL Experience Cloud ID] (MID) in the [!DNL Adobe] debugger response.
+See [Cookies and the Experience Cloud ID Service](../introduction/cookies.md) for more information about the MID.

-Para verificar o status do serviço de ID com [!DNL Adobe][o depurador](https://marketing.adobe.com/resources/help/en_US/sc/implement/debugger.html):
+To verify the status of the ID service with the [!DNL Adobe] [debugger](https://marketing.adobe.com/resources/help/en_US/sc/implement/debugger.html):

 1. Apague os cookies do navegador ou abra uma sessão de navegação anônima.
 1. Carregue a página de teste com o código do serviço de ID.
-1. Abra o [!DNL Adobe] depurador.
+1. Open the [!DNL Adobe] debugger.
 1. Verifique se nos resultados há uma MID.

-## Como entender os resultados do Adobe Debugger {#section-bd2caa6643d54d41a476d747b41e7e25}
+## Understanding Adobe Debugger results {#section-bd2caa6643d54d41a476d747b41e7e25}

-A MID é armazenada em um par de valor chave que usa essa sintaxe: `MID= *`Experience Cloud ID`*`.
+The MID is stored in a key-value pair that uses this syntax: `MID= *`Experience Cloud ID`*`.
 O depurador exibe essas informações, como mostrado abaixo.

 **Sucesso**